SaraMWillis/example-docs/docs/software/popular_software/gaussian/index.md

     Each GPU is several times faster than a CPU but since on modern machines there are typically many more CPUs than GPUs, it is important to use all the CPUs as well as the GPUs and the speedup from GPUs is reduced because many CPUs are also used effectively (i.e., in a job which uses all the CPUs and all the GPUs).
 For example, if the GPU is 5x faster than a CPU, then the speedup from going to 1 CPU to 1 CPU + 1 GPU would be 5x, but the speedup going from 32 CPUs to 32 CPUs + 8 GPUs would be 32 CPUs -> 24 CPUs + 8 GPUs, which would be equivalent to 24 + 5x8 = 64 CPUs, for a speedup of 64/32 or 2x.

-4. The GPUs can have up to 16 GBytes of memory and one typically tries to have most of this available for Gaussian, which requires at least an equal amount of memory for the CPU thread which is running each GPU.
-8 or 9 GBytes works well if there is 12 GByte total on each GPU, or 11-12 GBytes for a 16GByte GPU.
+4. The GPUs can have up to 16 GB of memory and one typically tries to have most of this available for Gaussian, which requires at least an equal amount of memory for the CPU thread which is running each GPU.
+8 or 9 GB works well if there is 12 GB total on each GPU, or 11-12 GB for a 16 GB GPU.
 Since the program gives equal shares of memory to each thread, this means that the total memory allowed should be the number of threads times the memory required to use a GPU efficiently.
-For example, when using 4 CPUs and two GPUs each of which has 12GBytes of memory, one should use 4 x 12 GB of total memory, i.e.
+For example, when using 4 CPUs and two GPUs each of which has 12 GB of memory, one should use 4 x 12 GB of total memory, i.e.

     ```
     %mem=48gb